MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### BHOLD

 BHOLD like most systems connected to the synchronization service can be configured to delete once the source object like HR is removed.
-This is configured on the management agent. and controlled by the Object Deletion rules as described under the synchronizations service features.
+This is configured on the management agent, and controlled by the Object Deletion rules as described under the synchronizations service features.

 Another option is to remove the user object right from the BHOLD Core User interface.
-Depending on setup this could work fine but note provisioning logic could re-create this user if not deleted at the source.
+Depending on setup, this could work fine, but note provisioning logic could re-create this user if not deleted at the source.
 ![Screenshot showing the BHOLD Core User interface.](media/mim-privacy-compliance/mim-privacy-compliance-bholdr.PNG)